Wyrrrd/send-to-hydrus/README.md

 ## 🛠️ Setup
   - Download [HTTP Shortcuts](https://http-shortcuts.rmy.ch/)
   - Under "Import / Export", choose "Import from URL", enter<br>`https://github.com/Wyrrrd/send-to-hydrus/releases/latest/download/shortcuts.zip`
-  - On first use, this will ask for your Hydrus URL and walk you through API key generation, but you can also set the variables `hydrus_url` and `hydrus_api_key` manually
+  - On first use, this will ask for your Hydrus ClientAPI URL and walk you through API key generation, but you can also set the variables `hydrus_url` and `hydrus_api_key` manually

 ## 🔑 Permissions
 The API key needs file and URL permissions for this to work its magic.